-Open a fedora-license-data issue for review of a license
+Open a fedora-license-data issue for review of a license.

 Once Fedora has decided how to classify the license, open a merge request to add a TOML file for the license at fedora-license-data.

-The first step is typically initiated by the Fedora package maintainer, although any Fedora contributor is encouraged to request review of a license.
+The first step is typically initiated by a Fedora package maintainer, although any Fedora contributor is encouraged to request review of a license.
 We prefer that the person who initiates the first step also takes responsibility for the second and third steps, as this reduces the burden on the Fedora License Data maintainers and makes the license review process more efficient.

 To request review of a license, you must be a Fedora contributor and become part of the Fedora Gitlab group.